- How does it work?

 How does it work?

-All families birthing at A Family Affair Birth Center will have their care provided by a Licensed Midwife and her midwifery team.They will oversee your prenatal care during the antepartum period, either at her own office, or here at the Birth Center, whichever you two agree on.
+All families birthing at A Family Affair Birth Center will have their care provided by a Licensed Midwife and her midwifery team.They will oversee your prenatal care during the antepartum period, and continue with your postpartum care, usually in the comfort of your home.
 You will contract with your midwife and the birth center separately, but our administrative staff will be here to guide you along the way.

 How do I pick a midwife?